 One way to understand the basic VPN meaning is as a tool to "bury" internet traffic and hide it from the outside world.
 To achieve this, VPNs use a technique called tunneling that creates secure private connections between devices and networks.

-2. Servers assign a new IP address to each packet and route traffic to its final destination.
+• A VPN server assigns a new IP address to each packet and routes traffic to its final destination.

-3. Software at the destination completes the process, decrypting the information, and returning it to its original format.
+• Software at the destination completes the process, decrypting the information and returning it to its original format.

-If Virtual Private Network protection is reliable, data remains secure at every point in its journey.
+If VPN protection is reliable, data remains secure at every point in its journey.
 Governments, Internet Service Providers, and cyber attackers will not have access to data.
 The identity of users is hidden, and the source of data remains completely private.

 What do VPNs do?